Western Ratsnake (Pantherophis obsoletus)

 Juveniles of the species look decidedly different from the adults.
 Complete darkening may take 2-5 years.
 The juvenile patterning could best be described as "blotched".
 The background coloration can vary from light gray to brown to tan.
 The blotches are dark; either black, dark brown, or dark gray.
 These blotches may be bordered with a thin outline of cream.

-The Texas Ratsnake can be distinguished from the North American Racer, the other common "black snake" found in Arkansas, by the presence of a ridge (called a keel) on each body scale.
-The Texas Ratsnake also has a larger head and therefore a more distinct neck than the North American Racer.
+The Western Ratsnake can be distinguished from the North American Racer, the other common "black snake" found in Arkansas, by the presence of a ridge (called a keel) on each body scale.
+The Western Ratsnake also has a larger head and therefore a more distinct neck than the North American Racer.

 This species is known by several common names, including Black Ratsnake, Chicken Snake, Mountain Black Snake, or Pilot Snake.
 Often, it is simply Black Snake.